List of The Real Housewives of New Jersey episodes: Season 7 (2016)

-Season 8 (2017–18)
+Season 8 (2017–2018)

 Laurita departed as a series regular.
 Margaret Josephs joined the cast.
 Staub served in a recurring capacity.

-Season 9 (2018–19)
+Season 9 (2018–2019)

 Flicker departed as a series regular.
 Jennifer Aydin and Jackie Goldschneider joined the cast.
 Staub served in a recurring capacity.

-Season 10 (2019–20)
+Season 10 (2019–2020)

 Staub served in a recurring capacity.

 Season 11 (2021)

 Season 12 (2022)

 Traci Johnson served in a recurring capacity.

 Season 13 (2023)

 Goldschneider departed as a series regular, whilst serving in a recurring capacity.
 Danielle Cabral and Rachel Fuda joined the cast.
 Jennifer Fessler also served in a recurring capacity.

+Season 14 (2024)

+Goldschneider and Fessler served in recurring capacities.